The Story Behind The Axle

 The Axle itself is deceptively simple- machined from premium materials such as high strength aluminum and magnesium, with lightweight wheels all designed to easily disassemble for convenient storage.
 But the secret to the Axle lies in its patented design composed of many individual parts that work in tandem to deliver an unparalleled workout experience.
 The length of the bar, the size of the wheels, the rolling resistance and the weight of the Axle itself were all carefully calibrated with over 500 hours of testing to ensure a premium experience for users of all athletic abilities.

-Using the very best materials, Andrew and Anuj engineered a piece of equipment unlike no other and in tandem developed a unique athletically focused workout that leverages the Axle to lengthen and tone specific muscle groups used by athletes in a high intensity class that burns over 750 calories in only a 50 minute session.
+Using the very best materials, Andrew and the Axle team engineered a piece of equipment unlike no other.
 By challenging themselves to build something better, The Axle Workout was born.